Experimental Physical Chemistry:

 Your participation will be particularly successful if you allow yourself sufficient time for the lab course, have a special interest in the subject matter and work carefully.
 Take advantage of the intensive supervision and benefit from the experience of your assistant: Ask questions!
 Address problems early on!
 Be aware of submission deadlines and complete your work on time!
 Be diligent!
 Your future self, browsing through your old lab reports, will thank you.

 In the winter term, two lab courses per topic run parallel over a time period of 3 weeks from mid February to beginning of March, see the schedule below.
 Note that you can participate in only one of these courses.
 Doing two lab courses is only possible in summer semesters.

 Preparatory Meeting (Vorbesprechung)

-Course 1 and 2 each have their own preparatory meeting.
-The preparatory meeting for Course 1 will take place on Friday, February 24 from 1 PM to 2 PM in the IPC seminar room MN32, the meeting for Course 2 on Wednesday, April 5, 1 PM to 2 PM.
-The April 5 meeting will be implemented as a video conference.
-The link will be shared via StudIP.
-The presentation slides of the preparatory meetings will be available there as well.
+The obligatory preparatory meeting will take place on Friday, October 27 from 1:00 PM to 2:00 PM in the seminar room MN32.
+The meetings is organized via this StudIP group (the link will be available shortly).
+The presentation slides of the preparatory meetings will be made available there as well.